Asif-droid/Online_car_shop/README.md

 # Online Car Shop
 # Overview
 Welcome to the Online Car Shop application!
 This JavaFX-based application allows users to browse, select, and purchase cars online.
-The application uses SQLite for data storage and leverages the Java network module to provide a seamless user experience
+The application uses SQLite for data storage and leverages the Java network module to provide a seamless user experience.
+Located in the login server folder
 # Features
 * User-friendly Interface: Intuitive UI design for easy navigation and car selection.
 * SQLite Database: Store and manage car information efficiently using SQLite.